alexus888/expense-tracker/README.md

 ## Expense Tracker

-I took a toy vanilla JavaScript app (made by YouTuber Traversey Media) and gave it API calls, a "backend", and E2E tests.
+I took a toy vanilla JavaScript app (made by YouTuber Traversy Media) and gave it API calls, a "backend", and E2E tests.
 The app keeps track of income and expenses.
 Add and remove items and save to JSON server "database".